firefly-iii/docs/new-docs/advanced-installation/cron.md

 You will want to change the Requires= line to match the services that you are actually running.
 In this example we are using httpd (Apache), PHP FastCGI Process Manager (FPM), and PostgreSQL.
 Similarly, change the path to *your* path to the PHP binary and the path to *your* Firefly III installation.

-Next create a new file for the timer specification, `firefly-cron.timer`.
+Next create a new file for the timer specification, `firefly-iii-cron.timer`.

 ```
 [Unit]
-Description=Firefly recurring transactions
+Description=Firefly III recurring transactions

 [Timer]
 OnCalendar=daily